Advanced Technology Promotes Great Patient Care

 Here a technician will collect data for the doctor.
 Among the tests conducted are lensometry (determines the prescription of your old glasses), autorefraction (gives the doctor a starting point in determining your eyeglass prescription), keratometry (measures the curves on the cornea), tonometry (measures the pressure in the eye), visual fields (used to help diagnose tumors and glaucoma), and retinal pictures (the Optomap Retinal Exam, for instance, gives a panoramic view of the back of the eye to aid in the diagnosis of diabetes, glaucoma, macular degeneration, retinal tumors, holes, tears, and detachments).

 The doctor determines your refractive error, the spectacle prescription that makes you see your very best.
 In calculating your prescription, your doctor will determine if you have astigmatism, nearsightedness, farsightedness, or presbyopia.

 Eye Health Evaluation

 Potentially the most important part of an eye exam is evaluating the health of the eye.
+The comprehensive digital retinal exam is a critical part of the retinal health exam.
 Here we can observe and detect conditions before they become problems.
 The eye is the only place in the body where arteries and veins can be directly viewed without surgery, thus many systemic conditions are first diagnosed in an eye exam.